Byron/github-star-counter/README.md

 The greatest difficulties were around getting https to work.
 Besides, it's clearly a learning process to understand the implications of futures better.
-Constructs with `async` tend to _look_ synchronous, but show their teeth closures and ownership.
+Constructs with `async` tend to _look_ synchronous, but show their teeth with closures and ownership.
 Everything is solvable, just own everything, yet I think more borrowing will be enabled once `async` lands on _stable_.

 Something I absolutely agree with is the [statements in the async book](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html) which indicate that not everything needs to be async.
 Personally, I would probably start `sync`, and wait for performance requirements to change before making the switch.
-However, threads I would avoid in _future_, unless there is some requirement or it truly is the simpler solution.
+However, threads I would avoid in _future_, unless it truly is the simpler solution.

-Something I look forward to is to see fully-async libraries emerge, for example, to interact with `git`, which will probably perform better than existing libraries.
-Using `async` libraries already is a breeze!
+Something I look forward to is to see fully-async libraries emerge, for example, to interact with `git`, which will probably perform better than existing libraries. _Using_ `async` libraries already is a breeze!

 With `async`, Rust can be even more so change the game!